 Taylor released her first children’s book, Theodore the Dancing Christmas Horse, in 2019 written under the pen name of LeNai LaRue.
 The author currently has a Young Adult Fantasy trilogy in the works along with a Familial Comedy and a mystery series.

 Taylor began her career as a published author in 2016 when she signed a contract with a small publishing company for her Smoky Mountain Mist series.
-In 2018, after being granted the rights back to her first books, Taylor went the route of Indie publishing by redesigning her covers and re-releasing those first three books.
+In 2018, after being granted the rights back to her first books, Taylor went the route of Hybrid publishing by redesigning her covers and re-releasing those first three books.

 A freelance photojournalist, Taylor writes faith, community and feature articles for local newspapers.
 She says her experiences in writing about life as it is lived by salt of the earth local folks is inspiring, and has helped create the background, as well as some of the unique individuals, featured in her books.